tarekzaibet/cloud-aws-gcp/aws/aws.md

 - Read after write consistency for PUTS of new objects.
 - Eventual consistency for overwrite PUTS and DELETES ( can take some time to propogate)
-- S3 Storage classes / tiers : S3, S3-IA (infrequetly accessed), S3 One zone- IA, Glacier
+- S3 Storage classes / tiers : S3 (99,99 availability and 99.99999 durability) stored redundantly across multipe devices in multiple facilities, S3-IA (infrequetly accessed) lower fee than S3 but you are charged a retrival fee (RRS), S3 One zone- IA, Glacier
 (Archival 3 to 5 hours retrival).
 - S3 object : key (name), value(data), version id, metadata, subresources
 (ACL,Torrent)